DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Methods and Materials

 \subsection{The Architecture of the DGTEN Model}

-The architecture of DGTEN comprises two interconnected sub-models, each responsible for a distinct yet complementary aspect of trust modeling: (1) the \textit{Structural GNN Model}, and (2) the \textit{Temporal GNN Model}.
-The structural component generates node-level embeddings (NLEs) from input graph snapshots using a Deep Gaussian (DG)-based graph convolution mechanism, which captures spatial trust relationships through uncertainty-aware message passing and aggregation.

-These embeddings are then processed by the temporal model, which captures the dynamic evolution of trust over time.
-Temporal encoding begins with HAGH Positional Encoding, enriching NEs with chronological context.
-This is followed by a Causal Multi-Head Self-Attention mechanism that leverages Chebyshev polynomial-based Kolmogorov–Arnold Networks (KANs) for expressive, nonlinear transformations of temporally-aware embeddings.
-Finally, an Ordinary Differential Equation (ODE)-based residual learning mechanism refines the temporal trajectories, allowing the model to capture both discrete jumps and smooth transitions in trust dynamics.
+The architecture of DGTEN comprises three interconnected sub-models, each responsible for a distinct yet complementary aspect of trust modeling: (1) the \textit{Structural GNN Model}, (2) the \textit{Temporal GNN Model}, and (3) \textit{ODE Residual Learning}.
+The structural component generates node-level embeddings (NEs) from input graph snapshots using our introduced Deep Gaussian-based graph convolution mechanism, which captures trust spatial relationships along with uncertainty-aware message passing and aggregation.
+These NEs are stacked snapshot-wise temporally and further modeled by the temporal layer to capture the dynamic evolution of trust over time.
+The temporal modeling begins with HAGH Positional Encoding, enriching NEs with chronological context.
+This is followed by a multi-head self-attention mechanism that leverages Chebyshev-KANs for expressive, nonlinear transformations of temporally-aware embeddings.
+Finally, an ODE-based residual learning mechanism refines the temporal trajectories, allowing the model to capture both discrete jumps and smooth transitions in trust dynamics.